 In 2014 Lee also became MD of Staines Lammas Band where he has built on solid foundations to improve the band and build a loyal following at concerts.
 Under Lee's direction "The Lammas" have won the annual "Challenging Brass" competition held in Addlestone for six consecutive years.

 In 2017 Lee was appointed MD of Alder Valley brass, a 1st Section band based in Farnham.

 Lee moved to Coventry in 2022 and was appointed as our MD in June 2023.

 David joined the band following in his father, Steve Anker's (Bass Trombone) footsteps.

-David has recently become a father so hopefully in a few years time we may have three generations playing in the band.
+David is the father of two young daughters so hopefully in a few years time we may have three generations playing in the band.

 Solo Cornet - Richard Ham

 Richard started playing Cornet at school in order to get out of detention with his Term Tutor.
 He played in his first competition with the School of Music, under Musical Director, Len Pepper.
 Throughout his time in the banding world he has played in a number of bands and his biggest achievement so far is reaching the Nationals 5 times in 6 years with two of those bands...a feat which Richard is still trying to repeat, to this day!

 Ffion started playing the cornet aged 8 and joined the local youth band a few years later.
 She joined her first senior band in 2017, Abergavenny Borough Band in South Wales, on 3rd cornet, progressing to 2nd, rep and then front row, until leaving to move to Coventry in summer 2023.